Quick, easy and tasty vegetarian version of the Filipino noodle stir-fry – Pansit! You won’t miss the meat!!

 A few times I have been asked on our Facebook page if I have a vegetarian version of our country’s famous noodle dish – Pansit.
 At that time, I actually have never tried it without meat.
 In the Philippines, we either use chicken or pork, sometimes shrimp and even Chinese sausage to add flavor to the Pancit.
 However, there is a first time for everything.
 Finally, I decided to make a vegetarian/meatless version of the Pansit for our friends who prefer that diet.

 I must say that with a great and flavorful sauce, this is actually quite a delicious version of our classic dish.
 The vegetables, especially the mushrooms, add a lot of flavor to the dish and gives it the substance that it needs.
 For a more robust version, use shiitake mushrooms as they have more flavor and are “meatier” thus the perfect substitute for the regular meat used in Pansit.
 As usual, the dish is uncomplicated though I suggest that you prepare the veggies ahead and all the ingredients should be at hand to make cooking easier.

-1 medium Carrot, peeled and then julienned (about 2 inches)
+- 1 medium Carrot, peeled and julienned about 1 1/2 inches in length

-A bunch of fresh Cilantro, chopped for garnish
+- A bunch of fresh Cilantro (Wansuy), chopped

 For the Sauce